zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

     - Requirements around disk sizes because of duplication.
     - All disks will be spinning for file access/write and because of duplication, disks can wear out at the same pace, which means if 1 fails it is statistically likely a second one will fail soon.

-### A more home-friendly and economical solution: individual filesystems, drives pooled via MergerFS:
+## A more home-friendly and economical solution: individual filesystems, drives pooled via MergerFS:
-Using RAID always has downsides that should be considered; RAID is not a backup.
-In the case of BTRFS:
+Instead of using any type of RAID, consider why that would be a default option?
+Your #1 goal is to have a single storage path, for all your data, regardless whether it is spread over multiple drives.
+For that, _RAID is not the default option_.
+Because this is called drive pooling.
+It is just an extra convenience of RAID.
+But you can also simply use a drive pooling tool, that only pools the drives into a single path! (while keeping them accessible seperatly).
+This tool is MergerFS.

+Reasons to use MergerFS:
+1. You only need drive pooling.
+2. MergerFS has a slight drawback in speed, this should not be an issue for most users.
-1. BTRFS Single  is not secure enough for your personal data.
+3. BTRFS Single is not secure enough for your personal data.
-2. BTRFS Raid1 isn't for everyone: You need twice the disks, this can be uneconomical.
+4. BTRFS Raid1 isn't for everyone: You need twice the disks, this can be uneconomical.
 When your data grows >50% of disks you need more disks again.
+5. RAID (single/raid1) is not a backup.
+This means you still need other drives to store backups on.

-Benefits of using individual drives, pooled through MergerFS:
+### Benefits of using individual drives, pooled through MergerFS:
 - Drives each have _individual BtrFS_ filesystems: metadata is duplicated to help the filesystem recover itself from errors/corruption..
 - Files are stored **as a whole** on disks, not spread out in blocks across multiple disks.
 - 100% clarity which drive contains what file.  **see where (on which disk)** what files are stored and access them directly for recovery purposes.